snltd/wavefront-integration-checker/README.md

 | API token    | `/wavefront/integrationMonitor/token`    | yes           |
 | API endpoint | `/wavefront/integrationMonitor/endpoint` | no            |

-The token should belong to a service account with the *ingestion* and *proxy* privileges.
-If either of these values are unset, the script will error.
+The token should belong to a service account with the **ingestion** and **proxy** privileges.
+If either of these values are unset, the script will exit with an error.

 You can set the metric path with the `WF_PATH` environment variable.
 It defaults to `sre.wavefront.integrations`.